bpm-diag/smartRPA/README.md

 SmartRPA generates two types of SW Robots in the `/RPA` directory:

 1. a cross-platform executable **Python script**, available on both Windows and MacOS
-2. a **UiPath file**, available only on Windows
+2. a **UiPath project**, available only on Windows

-The advantages of the UiPath integration is that the generated SW Robot can be easily customized.
+The advantages of the UiPath integration is that the generated SW Robot can be easily customized by the end user.

 ### Python script